vpavlenko/study-music/research/README.md

 ## Barbershop quartets

-Barbershop is a culture that nearly died at the start of the 20th century and then was semi-artificially preserved.
+[Barbershop](https://www.youtube.com/watch?v=7CBlPJE7Sew) [is](https://www.youtube.com/watch?v=jUffPtS3-7A) [a](https://www.youtube.com/shorts/yyHdDsP9iDU) [culture](https://www.youtube.com/watch?v=_W1CvQG01Q4) that nearly died at the start of the 20th century and then was semi-artificially preserved.
 Much like the spoken Hebrew language.
 It has The Book: "Barbershop Arranging Manual" (1980).
 Moreover, this is the culture driven by competition with clear rules of [contest judging](https://www.barbershop.org/files/documents/contestandjudging/C&J%20Handbook.pdf).

 - Can we build a transcription pipeline that yields four barbershop voices?
    - Can we fine-tuning existing splitters/transcribers?
    - Can we improve its accuracy by exploiting the knowledge of these rules?
 - How does The Manual and The Judging Handbook influence modern arrangers?
 - Is the "lock and ring" really visible on the spectrogram?
 Can we measure the amount of it?
--
+- Do arrangers have their fingerprints by which we can identify them?
+- Can we measure the interestingness of the arrangement?

 ## Balkan music